Description

 Hyphae

--initially thin
+Initially thin

--gray at first
+Gray at first

--soon thickens and becomes gray-brown
+Soon thickens and becomes gray-brown

--as the mycelium matures, the culture medium turns dark brown
+Ss the mycelium matures, the culture medium turns dark brown

--as the mycelium settles on unsterilized wood chips, a gray powdery mold forms on the surface
+As the mycelium settles on unsterilized wood chips, a gray powdery mold forms on the surface

 Danger of confusion